Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The quarterly financial data reflect several notable trends across operating revenues, accounts receivable balances, and receivables turnover ratios over the observed periods.
+The financial data reveals several notable trends in revenues, accounts receivable, and receivables turnover over the reported periods.

 - Operating Revenues